smakonin/eco-vis/README.md

 If you make use of this project for your research please cite the following refernce:

-* Stephen Makonin, Maryam H Kashani and Lyn Bartram.
-"The Affect of Lifestyle Factors on Eco-Visualization Design."
-In: Computer Graphics International 2012 (CGI 2012).
+* Stephen Makonin, Maryam H Kashani and Lyn Bartram, "The Affect of Lifestyle Factors on Eco-Visualization Design," in Computer Graphics International (CGI) 2012.

 Last Word
 ----------